 So, why do cats lick each other?
-Let’s take a closer look at this phenomenon and explore some of its main causes.
+Let’s take a closer look at this and explore some of its main causes.

-Allogrooming, also known as social grooming, refers to the phenomena when one animal uses its mouth, hands, or another part of its body to touch another animal either for hygiene or social purposes.
+Allogrooming, also known as social grooming, refers to the phenomenon when one animal uses its mouth, hands, or another part of its body to touch another animal either for hygiene or social purposes.

 A 2016 study published in the Journal of Veterinary Behavior found that cats in free-roaming cat colonies express their cohesion in colonies using three main methods: allogrooming, allorubbing, and transmitting scent signals.

 They may even solicit allogrooming themselves by approaching another cat and exposing the back of their neck or top of their head.

 Why Do Cats Lick Each Other?
 Some Common Reasons

 However, generally speaking, allogrooming occurs among two cats with an existing social bond, such as parents and their kittens, siblings, or play-mates that spend a lot of time together.

 In contrast, cats don’t tend to groom other felines outside their colony unless the latter are integrated into the colony.

-To Show Acceptance of a New Cat
+2. To Show Acceptance of a New Cat

-When this happens, adult cats may start to smell and lick the new kitten to transfer the “family scent”.
+When this happens, adult cats may start to smell and lick the new kitten to transfer the “family scent.”
 This isn’t only a way to bond with the new kitten but also to show others that it’s been accepted as part of the “cat family.”

-To Display Familial Affection
+3. To Display Familial Affection

-Allogrooming isn’t a behavior restricted to blood relatives, but it’s still pretty commonplace between cats of the same litter or cats and their parents.
+Allogrooming isn’t a behavior restricted to blood relatives.
+It’s commonplace between cats of the same litter or cats and their parents.

 Maternal instincts may also explain why mother cats lick and groom their babies.
 A mother cat will generally spend a lot of time licking her kittens.
-The licks are both a sign of affection towards their young and an instinct to protect them from harm.
+The licks are both a sign of affection for their young and an instinct to protect them from harm.

 Female cats groom their babies right after they’re born, as the smells of birth can draw predators.
 But even after cats learn to bathe and groom themselves, they will continue to groom them.

-A Symptom of Health Issues
+4. A Symptom of Health Issues

 Additionally, a cat sometimes licks another cat after noticing a disease or injury.
 It does that either to provide comfort or even draw the attention of the cat owner to the injury.

-As a Marker of Social Hierarchies
+4. As a Marker of Social Hierarchies

 In addition to showing affection, acceptance, or bonding, allogrooming could be a way of showing dominance in the group.

 According to a 1998 study by scientists from the University of Southampton, higher-ranking cats were 78.6% likely to groom lower-ranking cats than the other way around.

 The same study also found that male cats almost always initiate this behavior towards females.
 However, even in groups consisting of all males, allogrooming is still prevalent.

 Why Do Cats Lick Each Other and Then Sometimes Fight?

-The researchers argue that allogrooming can be a way for cats to redirect pent-up anger and potential aggression into more acceptable behavior.
+The researchers argue that allogrooming can be a way for cats to redirect pent-up anger and potential aggression, into more acceptable behavior.

 The Bottom Line

-The reasons range from signaling health issues to forming a social bond and helping cats get along with each other better.
+The reasons range from signalling health issues to forming a social bond and helping cats get along with each other better.
 Additionally, mothers lick their young ones to protect them from predators and keep them clean.
 Cats in one home may also lick a new cat to show acceptance.